-Applications are currently open until midnight, 14 August 2018 and further information on how to apply is available.
+Further information on how to apply is available.

 Find out how to apply for a grant administered by Consumer Affairs Victoria

-Find out about opportunities from Corrections Victoria to assist prisoners in reintegrating after their release from prison.
+Find out about opportunities from Corrections Victoria to assist prisoners in reintegrating after their release from prison

 Volunteer Emergency Services Equipment Program